boraaltinok/privacy-policy/rizz-hub-support.md

-# Rizz Hub Support
+# Rizz App Support

-Welcome to Rizz Hub support!
+Welcome to Rizz App support!
 Here, you'll find helpful information to enhance your experience using our app and solve any issues you may encounter.

 ## Table of Contents
 - [Frequently Asked Questions](#frequently-asked-questions)